munificent/ui-as-code/in-progress/parameter-freedom.md

 # Parameter Freedom

 Loosen restrictions around positional, optional, and named parameters.
-Then add rest parameters (and a spread operator) so that API authors can define flexible expressive parameter lists that free callers from writing useless boilerplate.
+Add rest parameters and a spread operator.
+Let API authors define flexible, expressive parameter lists that free callers from writing useless boilerplate.

 ## Motivation

-For the "UI as code" work, my goal is a holistic package of language changes that hang together and harmoniously improve the user experience of the code.
-But, in order to make progress, it's useful to break that package out into individual proposals that we can work on independently and incrementally.
+My goal with the "UI as code" work is a holistic set of language changes that hang together to improve the user experience of the code.
+But, in order to make progress, it's useful to break that into individual proposals that we can work on independently and incrementally.

-Every set of features I've considered so inevitably seems to include at least three changes to parameter lists:
+Every set of features I've considered so far includes at least three changes to parameter lists:

 ### Allow passing positional arguments after named arguments

-Named parameters are great when they are all optional and any combination of them is valid.
-Positional parameters are great when the argument is mandatory or the name is obvious from the method being called.
-Finally, code tends to be easiest to read when the largest argument expression is last.
-In particular, if a method takes a big function literal, collection, or other large nested expression as an argument, you really want it to hang off the end.

-Unfortunately, these three constraints often conflict:
+If a method takes a big function literal, collection, or other large nested expression as an argument, it's easiest to read when that's the last argument in the argument list.
+However, if the method also accepts other named arguments, it forces you to make this trailing argument named, even if you don't want it to be optional or the name is pointless.
+For example:

 ```dart
 DefaultTextStyle(